 I am the anthropologist-geographer at Chaminade University of Honolulu, in the Behavioral Sciences Program.
 I teach in the undergraduate program at CUH.
-My current research interests are the symbolic use of space in Second Life (virtual world) and the impacts of digital realities in ethnic identity.
-Current projects include: movement of the archaeological sites from the Ditu Wenwu Shaanxi [the Archaeological Atlas of Shaanxi Province PRC] into Google Earth; moving place names, archaeological and historic sites into Google Earth for the state of Hawaii; and the development of a MOOC platform for minority-driven universities.
+My current research interests are the symbolic use of space in Second Life (virtual world), the impacts of digital realities in ethnic identity and the movement of historic data into public-accessible GIS formats (specifically Google Earth).
+My current projects include: movement of the Land Court Award Testimony from the 1846-52 Mahele (here in Hawai’i) onto Google Earth to aid individuals and groups interested in our historic past in Hawai’i Nei; movement of the archaeological sites from the Ditu Wenwu Shaanxi [the Archaeological Atlas of Shaanxi Province PRC] into Google Earth to aid in historic preservation work in Shaanxi province; long-term analysis of patterns of cultural landscape and built environment in the Second Life digital world platform.

 If you’re so inclined, I’ve included a link to a folder with my dissertation on ‘Contested Images of Place in a Multicultural Context’ if you are interested in my interpretation of symbolic landscapes in East Maui.

 I saw your maps at the Na Wai Ecolu meeting on Thursday.
 I tried to download and open them from this site but was not successful.
 Any advice?